-- 7. Data Reporting; All reported incidents will be logged in a District database.
-The District shall prepare annually a written catalog of reported hate speech incident data to the School Committee at least once by June 20 of each academic year.-The data shall include, but not be limited to: (i) the number of reported allegations of hate speech aggregated by protected class and by school; (ii) the number and nature of substantiated incidents of hate speech aggregated by protected class and by school; -(iii) the number of students disciplined engaged in restorative justice practices or disciplined for engaging in hate speech aggregated by protected class and by school; -; and (iv) any other pertinent information requested by members of the School Committee. -The purpose of this annual report is to assist the district and School Committee in tracking hate speech incidents to better understand their scope and promulgate more effective procedures to ensure the safety and social-emotional well-being of our school communities. - 7.8.
+7. Data Reporting: All reported incidents will be logged in a District database.
+The District shall prepare annually a written catalog of reported hate speech incident data to the School Committee at least once by June 20 of each academic year.-The data shall include, but not be limited to: (i) the number of reported allegations of hate speech aggregated by protected class and by school; (ii) the number and nature of substantiated incidents of hate speech aggregated by protected class and by school; -(iii) the number of students disciplined-engaged in restorative justice practices or disciplined for engaging in hate speech aggregated by protected class and by school; -in and (iv) any other pertinent information requested by members of the School Committee in tracking hate speech incidents to better understand their scope and promulgate more effective procedures to ensure the safety and social-emotional well-being of our school communities.

+7.8.
 Remediation: Recognizing that hate speech can range from intentional to unintentional, with varying degrees of scope and severity, district responses shall be tailored to the context of each individual situation and the ages and circumstances of those impacted.
 While remediation may include a disciplinary response, the goals are always to educate and promote the general welfare.
 Remediation shall align with the PSB Code of Conduct.

 Nothing in this policy shall be construed to limit the reporting requirements and protections against hate incidents already guaranteed under applicable state and federal law.
 The Massachusetts Anti-Bullying Law (G.L. c.
-71, § 370), Student Anti-Discrimination Act (G.L. c.
-76 § 5), and Title VI of the federal Civil Rights Act require schools to take affirmative measures
+71, § 37O), Student Anti-Discrimination Act (G.L. c.
+76 § 5), and Title VI of the federal Civil Rights Act require schools to take affirmative measures to prevent bias-related bullying and harassment by students, and to respond meaningfully when such misconduct occurs.
+Notably, a school district's obligation to protect a student from a hostile school environment extends beyond addressing hate incidents that occur on school grounds or during school-sponsored activities.